Skip to content

 • Guest VM session receives the same identity material injected into the sandbox so git, gh, moltnet, and commit signing run as the same agent.

 This identity config is separate from sandbox.json, which defines isolation and host-exec policy.
-See Agent Daemon for how those two inputs are combined at runtime.
+See Running Agents for how those two inputs are combined at runtime.

 Portable agent paths